Braveheart (Ashanti album): Background

 On June 3, 2008, Ashanti released her fourth album The Declaration, which spawned the singles "The Way That I Love You", "Body on Me" (with Akon & Nelly) and "Good Good".
 The first peaked within the top-forty on the Billboard Hot 100, while "Body on Me" peaked at number forty-two; "Good Good" managed to reach the top-forty on the Hot R&B/Hip-Hop Songs chart.
 These singles became the lowest charting among Ashanti's career thus far.
 While The Declaration peaked at number six and sold 86,000 copies in its first week, Concrete Rose (2004) reached number seven with 254,000 copies sold.
-The Declaration became her first album to not to be certified platinum by the Recording Industry Association of America (RIAA).
+The Declaration became her first album not to be certified platinum by the Recording Industry Association of America (RIAA).
 Just under a year later in May 2009 Irv Gotti, the president of Ashanti's label Murder Inc., told MTV News that Ashanti's affiliation with the label was over.
 He said "The relationship has run its course.
 The chemistry of what's needed — we're in two totally different places.
 You're talking to somebody that took her and shaped and molded her and put her out there for the world, and it blew up.
 We [hold the record] for the [fastest] selling debut by a female R&B artist — 503 [thousand].
 We did it!
 My views and philosophies and her views and philosophies are not meeting up."

 On December 15, 2011, "The Woman You Love" featuring American rapper Busta Rhymes was unveiled as the album's lead single and was released for digital download a day later.
 Trent Fitzgerald of Popcrush wrote "This song is a great start for Ashanti" and expressed great interest in "what she is going to bring in 2012 now that she is an independent woman".
 The video premiered on BET's 106 & Park on March 13, 2012, and peaked at number 5 on April 23, 2012.
 "The Woman You Love" debuted at number ninety-seven on the Billboard Hot R&B/Hip-Hop Songs chart for the week of January 7, 2012.
 Three weeks later the song re-entered at number ninety-five for the week of January 28, 2012.
 An "R&B Mix" of the song, sans Busta Rhymes, was released on February 14, 2012.
 "The Woman You Love" peaked at number fifty-nine.
 "The Woman You Love" was excluded from the final album track list.